You want smart political talk without the meltdowns?

 My administration will provide its full support to the great state of Texas and all local authorities investigating this horrible crime.

-And we offer our thanks to the first responders, the FBI, all of the many people involved, both federal and otherwise.
+I've spoken just a few minutes ago with Governor Abbott, and we offer our thanks to the first responders, the FBI, all of the many people involved, both federal and otherwise.

-Ultimately they stopped the suspect and rendered immediate life-saving aid to certain victims of the shooting.
+Ultimately, they stopped the suspect and rendered immediate life-saving aid to certain victims of the shooting.

 I will continue to follow the developments closely.